 The Centers for Disease Control and Prevention “requires vaccines to be stored in high-performance freezers that meet strict specifications, according to the Emerging Technologies Coordinating Council’s (ETCC’s) Ultra-Low Temperature Freezers: Opening the Door to Energy Savings in Laboratories.

 These ULT freezers are effective but they consume a lot of energy.
 Fortunately, there are energy-efficient options that utilities can incentivize and promote to reduce energy consumption while helping communities store and distribute the COVID vaccines.

 Which freezers are energy-efficient?

 ENERGY STAR has a specification for laboratory-grade and ultralow temperature freezers.
 To qualify, ULT freezers need to consume a maximum of 0.55 kilowatt-hours (kWh) per day per cubic foot at –75°C. You can find ENERGY STAR Certified Lab Grade Refrigerators and Freezers on its Product Finder page, which lets you filter the units by temperature.
-The organization also has a specification for laboratory-grade refrigerators, which will become important once Johnson & Johnson and others release their higher-temperature vaccines.
+The organization also has a specification for laboratory-grade refrigerators, which can safely house the Moderna and Johnson & Johnson vaccines.

 The ETCC’s report and Southern California Edison’s In Search of Energy Efficiency Opportunities for Laboratory-Grade Freezers (PDF) explain that ENERGY STAR could improve its specification with more research.
 However, the current specification is the best efficiency standard to use in the short term for energy-efficient vaccine storage.